craigsapp/midifile/README.md

 The library consists of 6 classes:

 * **MidiFile** &mdash; The main interface for dealing with MIDI files.
-The MidiFile class appears as a two dimensional array: the first dimension is a list of tracks, and the second dimension is a list of MidiEvents.
+The MidiFile class appears as a two dimensional array of MidiEvents: the first dimension is a list of tracks, and the second dimension is a list of MidiEvents.
 * **MidiEvent** &mdash; The primary storage unit for MidiMessages in a MidiFile.
 The class consists of a (delta)tick timestamp and a MIDI (or meta) message.
 * **MidiEventList** &mdash; A data structure that manages the list of MidiEvents in a track.
 * **MidiMessage** &mdash; The base class for MidiEvents.
 This is a vector&lt;uchar&gt; of bytes in a MIDI (or meta) message.